Photo by Monkey Business Images via Canva.com

 An unexpected path to landlord life isn’t really all that unexpected if you're a homeowner serving in the military, is it?

-Although you may have done your best to avoid moving earlier than planned, circumstances related to military life more often than not change the way we deal with everything from school enrollment to spouse career searches, but especially when it comes to real estate.
+Although you may have done your best to avoid moving earlier than you’d planned, circumstances related to military life more often than not change the way we deal with everything from school enrollment to spouse career searches, especially when it comes to a potential rental property.

-Renting, buying, and selling are complicated transactions on their own; add in an unforeseen set of orders or a long term deployment, and things get tricky fast.
-There’s also the difficult situations so many face such as divorce or death.
-These, piled onto homeownership, makes an unexpected landlord life even more likely.
+Renting, buying, and selling are complicated transactions on their own; add an unforeseen set of orders or a long-term deployment, and things become tricky quickly.
+There are also the difficult situations that many face, such as divorce or death.
+These, piled onto homeownership, make an unexpected landlord life even more likely.

 What Should You Do First?

 First, you’ll have to make an educated decision, and the answer may surprise you.
-Starting and maintaining a successful rental business requires planning, follow-through, (even if you choose to hire a property manager), and money available to spend on the property for scheduled and surprise maintenance.
+Starting and maintaining a successful rental property business requires planning, follow-through (even if you choose to hire a property manager), and having money available to spend on scheduled and unexpected maintenance.
 Renting a home to tenants isn’t as passive as you might think, especially if you’re living long distance or investing in your military retirement.

 If you’re still ready to rent your home, read on!